 Read the rest of "2010: Volcanic ash grounds European flights 1817: Volcanic ash helped create the bicycle"...

 Today we tend to think of the Automobile Association as a roadside rescue organisation with a penchant for pro-car PR.
 However, for much of its early history it was a radical campaigning organisation, a thorn in the side of the Government.
-It was founded with the express aim of defeating police speed traps, as shown by this wonderfully evocative video from the AA’s archives:
+It was founded with the express aim of defeating police speed traps and used cyclists as the ’scouts’.

 Within months, this informal arrangement of a “special staff of cyclists” was formalised into an organisation and it appointed a full-time secretary, Stenson Cooke.
 This organisation was called the Automobile Association.